-Every minute of activity will add 100 steps and every 10 minutes will add 1,000 steps to your day!
-At 10,000 Steps we want to help you to enjoy a healthy, active lifestyle even during social distancing.
+Remember every minute of activity will add 100 steps and every 10 minutes will add 1,000 steps to your day!
+Every step and every move counts!

 1. Have a positive mindset.

 Let's all be inspired by the Australian Physical Activity Guidelines which recognises that doing any physical activity is better than none.
 Find opportunities throughout your day to move, it may not be what you are used to but every step and minute counts towards maintaining your physical and mental health.

 2. Get motivated.

 How do you feel after you get outside for a brisk walk or do some activity at home?
 Joining one of our monthly Challenges can help keep you motivated and on track.
 Finishing your journey by the end of the month will automatically enter you into

 the draw to win a Garmin activity tracker or new pair of ASICS.